 Projects in Developmental Psychology Supervised by Rachel White

-Professor White will supervise developmental psychology projects in the spring of 2025.
-Depending on students’ interest and demonstrated preparation, they could be involved in (1) data collection for ongoing studies with children and/or adults, or (2) coding and analysis of an existing observational dataset.
+Professor White will supervise developmental psychology projects in the fall of 2026.
+Depending on students’ interest and demonstrated preparation, they could be involved in (1) data collection for ongoing studies with children and/or adults, (2) coding and analysis of an existing dataset, or (3) conducting a literature review and writing a research proposal.

 Projects will relate to one or more of the topics described below: